Consuelo Araújo: The Vallenato Legend Festival

+Assassination

+Abduction

+On 24 September 2001, Araújo was kidnapped by the FARC on the outskirts of Valledupar.

-Kidnapping and murder
+Murder and investigation

-On 24 September 2001, Araújo was kidnapped by the FARC on the outskirts of Valledupar and was killed six days later.
-Her body was found with two shots in the head and with gunpowder burns, indicating that the shots were probably fired at close distance by her kidnappers.
-Her family, the Colombian government, and the OAS condemned the FARC as the party responsible for the murder.
+Six days later after her captivity, she was shot dead and her body was found with two shots in the head and with gunpowder burns, indicating that the shots were probably fired at close distance by her kidnappers.
+Araújo's family, the Colombian government, and the OAS condemned the FARC as the party responsible for the assassination.
 The FARC blamed the Army for provoking the situation that led to her death.

-Family
+Personal life

 Consuelo Araújo was first married to Hernando Molina Céspedes and had five children, Hernando César, María Mercedes, Rodolfo Augusto, Ricardo Mario and Andrés Alfredo.
 She later divorced and married Edgardo Maya, Colombia's Inspector General of Colombia as for 2007, with whom she had the last of her children, named Edgardo José, born in 1980.
 She was the aunt of politicians Álvaro Araújo, former Senator of Colombia, and María Consuelo Araújo, former Minister of Culture (2002–2006) and former Foreign Relations Minister (2006–2007).